maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 [some yellin’]

-ART STUDENT: Zulaikha made a really good point about back and forth right now and I think we’re getting nowhere.
+RYAN: Zulaikha made a really good point about back and forth right now and I think we’re getting nowhere.
 But I’m curious on where the Architecture school and student council stands on shrinking down.
 You guys have a really small school so it’s kind of hard to do that..

 EPSTEIN: But it’s all visiting and adjuncts, isn’t it?
 Lawrence, do you have the number of adjuncts?